Piece (manga)

 Piece, originally serialized as Piece: Kanojo no Kioku (Piece～彼女の記憶～), is a Japanese manga series written and illustrated by Hinako Ashihara.
-It was serialized in Shogakukan's Betsucomi magazine, premiering in the May 2008 issue and concluding in the May 2013 issue (each released on April 13 in their respective years) Shogakukan collected the individual chapters into 10 bound volumes from December 2008, to June 2013.
+It was serialized in Shogakukan's Betsucomi magazine, premiering in the May 2008 issue and concluding in the May 2013 issue (each one released on April 13 in their respective years.)
+Shogakukan collected the individual chapters into 10 bound volumes from December 2008, to June 2013.

 in 2013, Piece won the 58th Shogakukan Manga Award in the shōjo category.

 Plot

 After learning that her former high school classmate, Haruka Origuchi, has died from an illness, Mizuho Suga meets her other classmate, Hikaru Narumi, at the funeral.
 Back in their high school days, Hikaru was famous for being a playboy, and they both had to keep their relationship a secret.